Have you ever wondered what property goals the average investor is striving to achieve?

 Well, how long is a piece of string?
-(Btw if ever asked that question the answer is ‘twice as long as half its length’, thank me later)
+(If ever asked that question the answer is ‘twice as long as half its length, thank me later).

-Note that the worst-case scenario for any Australian is that they end up on the pension upon retirement.
+Note: The worst-case scenario for any Australian is that they end up on a pension upon retirement.

 The pension equates to approx. $21K per year for individuals or approx.